Skip to content Skip to site navigation

 Will the footage be used for an Office of Community Standards or Title IX investigation?

-Recorded video may be used for OCS or Title IX investigations, when relevant.
+Recorded video may be used pursuant to a complaint of policy violations in OCS or Title IX investigations, when relevant.

 How long is the footage saved?